jht9629-nyu/covid-19-data-stories-2023/Week2.md

 ### SOME NOTES ON DATA LITERACY/EXTRACTING STORIES FROM DATA\*

 Data is a set of numerical values described by qualitative and quantitative variables.
-Data visualizations (graphs, charts, maps and other creative visualizatoins) should:
+Data visualizations (graphs, charts, maps and other creative visualizations) should:

 - Have a clear title and purpose
 - Provide insight into the data?